nacht-falter/sonic-explorers/README.md

 ### Frameworks and Languages

 The application was built with [React](https://reactjs.org/), a frontend JavaScript library.
-The react project was initialized with [Create React App](https://create-react-app.dev/).
+The React project was initialized with [Create React App](https://create-react-app.dev/).

-### Additional Javascript and React Libraries
+### Additional JavaScript and React Libraries

 - [Axios](https://axios-http.com/) for making HTTP requests to the API.
 - [Bootstrap](https://getbootstrap.com/) and [React Bootstrap](https://react-bootstrap.github.io/) for styling and layout.